Ma Su: Southern Campaign

 During the campaign against Meng Huo, Ma Su went several tens of li to see Zhuge Liang off.
 Zhuge Liang told Ma Su: "It's been years since we strategized together, now I ask for your help with your wise and skilled planning."

+Ma Su answered to Zhuge Liang as such: "Nanzhong relies on the distance from the capital and its difficult access, and it never submits for long.
+If we defeat them and leave, tomorrow they would rebel again.
+Now you are about to engage the whole state and army for a Northern Expedition against the powerful rebels.
+When the south learn that the authority of the government is weak then they will immediately rebel again.
+However, if all the tribes with their kinds are exterminated to end future worries then that would be inhumane as this is not the way of the benevolent man.
+Moreover, it would be a long affair.
+I learned that, in the way of using troops "attacking the heart is the wisest, attacking the city is worst.
+Psychological warfare is best, armed warfare is the worst."
+Therefore, I hope that you my lord will focus on subduing their hearts.”

-Ma Su answered to Zhuge Liang as such: Zhuge Liang was greatly impressed and followed Ma Su's advice, many times he forgave Meng Huo in order to gain the trust of the people of the South.
-And so, until the end of Zhuge Liang’s life, the South did not rebel again.
+Zhuge Liang followed Ma Su's advice, many times he forgave Meng Huo in order to gain the trust of the people of the South.
+Hence, until the end of Zhuge Liang’s life, the South did not rebel again.